Questions About KEVZARA?

 - Before starting KEVZARA, tell your healthcare provider if you:

 - CHANGES IN CERTAIN LABORATORY TEST RESULTS: Your healthcare provider should do blood tests before and after starting KEVZARA to check for low neutrophil (white blood cells that help the body fight off bacterial infections) counts, low platelet (blood cells that help with blood clotting and stop bleeding) counts, and an increase in certain liver function tests.
 Changes in test results are common with KEVZARA and can be severe.
 You may also have changes in other laboratory tests, such as your blood cholesterol levels.
+Your healthcare provider should do blood tests 4 to 8 weeks after starting KEVZARA and then every 6 months during treatment to check for an increase in blood cholesterol levels.

 - CANCER: KEVZARA may increase your risk of certain cancers by changing the way your immune system works.
 Tell your healthcare provider if you have ever had any type of cancer.

-- SERIOUS ALLERGIC REACTIONS: Serious allergic reactions can happen with KEVZARA.
-Get medical attention right away if you have any of the following signs: shortness of breath or trouble breathing; feeling dizzy or faint; swelling of the lips, tongue, or face; moderate or severe stomach (abdominal) pain or vomiting; or chest pain.
+- SERIOUS ALLERGIC REACTIONS: : Serious allergic reactions can happen with KEVZARA.
+Get medical attention right away if you have any of the following signs: shortness of breath or trouble breathing; feeling dizzy or faint; swelling of your lips, tongue, or face; moderate or severe stomach (abdominal) pain or vomiting; or chest pain.

 Interleukin-6, or IL-6, is a protein that’s produced by the white cells in your blood.
 Elevated IL-6 levels are believed to be associated with RA.